 Early Life and Education

-Michael Jonathan Moritz was born in Cardiff, Wales, on September 12, 1954.
-His parents were Jewish refugees from Nazi Germany.
-He attended Howardian High School in Cardiff before pursuing higher education.
-Moritz earned a Bachelor's degree in History from Christ Church, Oxford, and later received an MBA from the Wharton School of the University of Pennsylvania.
+Michael Jonathan Moritz was born in Cardiff, Wales, on September 12, 1954, to a Jewish family who fled Nazi Germany.
+His father was a professor at Cardiff University.
+Moritz attended Howardian High School in Cardiff and later earned a bachelor's degree in history from Christ Church, Oxford, in 1976, and an MBA from the Wharton School of the University of Pennsylvania in 1978.

 Rise to Success